 What should I do if I want to become an egg donor?

-To find out if you meet the criteria to become an egg donor, please schedule a consultation with a member of our team.
+To find out what issues arise if you choose to become an egg donor, please schedule a consultation with a member of our team.
 Call our Maple Grove, Minnesota, office at 612-504-6499 or send our lawyers an email to learn more.
 We will explain the process to you at that time.

 Will I have to travel for treatment?

 It really depends on the situation.
 The parents will select the fertility clinic that they wish to work with throughout the process, and it is possible that this may be in a different location.
 Generally, you will only need to be at this facility for a week to 10 days.
-We have an individual on our staff who will be able to coordinate and schedule any travel that will be necessary for you.
+The clinic or agency through whom you decide to work will be able to coordinate and schedule any travel that will be necessary for you.

 Who pays for the treatments and travel that I will need?

-The agreements that we have in place covering the egg donation will say exactly what costs are covered by the parents or agency.
+The agreements that we help you put in place covering the egg donation will say exactly what costs are covered by the parents or agency.
 Your care and travel expenses will be covered, but this applies to you only.
-If you have to go to a different city and wish to have a spouse accompany you, they must pay their own way.
+If you have to go to a different city and wish to have a spouse accompany you, it is typical that their expenses as your travel companion will also be covered; however, depending on the clinic/agency policies and the terms of your written donor agreement, they may have to pay their own way.
 We can explain this in greater detail during our consultation.

-What are the risks associated with ovum donation?
+What are the risks associated with egg donation?

-There is a slight degree of risk that goes along with any medical procedure, but we work with clinics that have a strong reputation in the assisted reproduction field.
+There is always a degree of risk that goes along with any medical procedure, but we typically work with clinics that have a strong reputation in the assisted reproductive technology field.
+The doctors at the selected clinic can inform you in greater detail about the nature and degree of risks in egg donation, but we recommend you should also consult an independent doctor of your own choosing about these risks, as well.
 Legally, you are entering into a contractual relationship with the parents.
 There will be specific consequences that would apply if either side breaches their agreement.
 We take the appropriate precautions to limit those risks, and we will make sure that your concerns are addressed before entering into any agreements.